-For the years ended December 31, 2020 and 2019 and the six months ended June 30, 2021, we realized gains of \$5.1 million, \$2.5 million and \$1.4 million respectively, resulting from the settlement of forward contracts were included within other (income) expense.
+For the years ended December 31, 2020 and 2019, we realized gains of \$5.1 million and \$2.5 million, respectively, resulting from the settlement of forward contracts were included within other income.

-For the years ended December 31, 2020 and 2019 and the six months ended June 30, 2021, we had outstanding forward contracts.
+For the years ended December 31, 2020 and 2019, we had outstanding forward contracts.
 The forward contract receivable resulting from change in fair value was recorded under other current assets.
-For the years ended December 31, 2020 and 2019 and the six months ended June 30, 2021, the unrealized losses (gains) on the forward contracts of \$0.1 million, \$(1.1) million and \$1.7 million, respectively, were included within other income expense.
+For the years ended December 31, 2020 and 2019, the unrealized losses (gains) on the forward contracts of \$0.1 million and \$(1.1) million, respectively, were included within other income expense.

 We also enter into foreign currency exchange rate contracts to economically hedge our intercompany balances and other monetary assets and liabilities denominated in currencies other than functional currencies.
 These derivatives do not qualify as fair value hedges under ASC No. Topic 815, Derivatives and Hedging ("ASC 815").
 Changes in the fair value of these derivatives are recognized in the consolidated statements of income and are included in foreign exchange gain/(loss).
-These derivative instruments do not subject us to material balance sheet risk due to exchange rate movements because gains and losses on the settlement of these derivatives are intended to offset revaluation losses and gains on the assets and liabilities being hedged.
+These derivatives are intended to offset revaluation losses and gains on the assets and liabilities being hedged.